Texas Personal Injury or Worker’s Compensation Claim?

 Compensation with WC includes weekly benefits, permanent impairment benefits, medical expenses, and rehab.

 Suppose your employer had workers’ compensation coverage in effect during your accident.
 In that case, your claims against your employer will be limited to those benefits available under Worker’s Compensation in Texas.
-One exception is if the accident was fatal and the employer was grossly negligent.
-In that situation, you might be able to sue for punitive damages.

 In short, you can’t sue your employer for the on-the-job injury; your recourse is the Worker’s Compensation system.

 Most Workers’ Compensation victims with severe injuries are left holding the bag except for their medical expenses, as the statutory scheme does not allow for items of compensation available to other personal injury victims.
-For example, with a construction accident, Website Contact will pay medical bills and very little for human damages like pain and suffering.
-That is where 3rd party cases come in when applicable.

 If Comp covers you, You Don’t Have to Prove Fault by your employer in Texas.